amirdoosti6060/GildedRose/README.md

 3- Implement unit tests and check current functionality with business rules 4- Coverage code test and make sure it is good enough 5- Refactoring
+	a.
+Implement Object Oriented approach
+	b.
+Define GuildedRoseApp class use it
+	c.
+Define constants and finilize refactoring
-6- Test again based on available unit tests and coverage code test 7- Add new feature (New item type)
+6- Add new feature (New item type)
-8- Add unit tests for new feature
-9- Final unit tests and coverage code test
+7- Final unit tests and coverage code test
 10- Finalize readme file

 ## License